Yellow Lampposts and Czech Fly Paper

 In small Czech towns, the facades are humble but fun.
 Three centuries ago, each was given an individual personality — with more variety designed into them than even the famous gables of Amsterdam.
 And today — after a grime-filled 20th century — they sport new paint jobs: A mellow rainbow of simple solid pastels, with lines that accent their individuality.
 And behind each facade is a family or a shop or a bar like the one I visited tonight.

 I could have gone to an American-style hotel bar and nursed a drink while looking out at the pretty town square.
-I'd have had crisper service and more choices on the menu.
-And the chairs would have certainly been more comfortable.
+I’d have had crisper service and more choices on the menu.
+And the chairs would have been certainly been more comfortable.
 But by venturing away from the high-rent zone and the places with English menus and dodging a few vigorous string bass bows and swinging fly paper canisters, I stumbled onto memories that colored my Czech experience vividly.